Market Analysis · 2 min read · 3 min listen · February 18, 2026

 Strong Growth in Central Tokyo

-The Tokyo property market continues its robust performance in 2025, with central wards showing particularly strong appreciation.
+The Tokyo property market continues its solid performance in 2025, with central wards showing particularly sharp appreciation.
 Recent data indicates a 10.7% year-over-year price increase in premium locations, driven by sustained demand and limited supply.

 Key Market Drivers